Copula (statistics): Quantitative finance

 In quantitative finance copulas are applied to risk management, to portfolio management and optimization, and to derivatives pricing.

-For the former, copulas are used to perform stress-tests and robustness checks that are especially important during "downside/crisis/panic regimes" where extreme downside events may occur (e.g., the global financial crisis of 2007–2008).
+For the former, copulas are used to perform stress-tests and robustness checks that are especially important during "downside/crisis/panic regimes" where extreme downside events may occur (e.g., the 2008 financial crisis).
 The formula was also adapted for financial markets and was used to estimate the probability distribution of losses on pools of loans or bonds.

 During a downside regime, a large number of investors who have held positions in riskier assets such as equities or real estate may seek refuge in 'safer' investments such as cash or bonds.
 This is also known as a flight-to-quality effect and investors tend to exit their positions in riskier assets in large numbers in a short period of time.
 As a result, during downside regimes, correlations across equities are greater on the downside as opposed to the upside and this may have disastrous effects on the economy.

 For example, anecdotally, we often read financial news headlines reporting the loss of hundreds of millions of dollars on the stock exchange in a single day; however, we rarely read reports of positive stock market gains of the same magnitude and in the same short time frame.

 Copulas aid in analyzing the effects of downside regimes by allowing the modelling of the marginals and dependence structure of a multivariate probability model separately.
 For example, consider the stock exchange as a market consisting of a large number of traders each operating with his/her own strategies to maximize profits.
 The individualistic behaviour of each trader can be described by modelling the marginals.
 However, as all traders operate on the same exchange, each trader's actions have an interaction effect with other traders'.
 This interaction effect can be described by modelling the dependence structure.
 Therefore, copulas allow us to analyse the interaction effects which are of particular interest during downside regimes as investors tend to herd their trading behaviour and decisions.
 (See also agent-based computational economics, where price is treated as an emergent phenomenon, resulting from the interaction of the various market participants, or agents.)